lheckemann/gizmoball/docs/usecases.md

 #### Triggers:
 User selects rotate option
 #### Basic course of events:
 1. User chooses the gizmo they would like to rotate
+2. User chooses a flipper or bumper
-2. Gizmo is rotated successfully
+3. Gizmo is rotated successfuly

 ### Alternate path(s)
-1. User chooses a ball or absorber
+2. User chooses a ball
-2. System informs user that balls and absorbers cannot be rotated
+3. System informs user that balls cannot be rotated
+4. Go to step 1 (Main path)

+2. User chooses absorber
+3. Absorbers new orientation moves it into unoccupied spaces
+4. Absorber is rotated successfully

+2. User chooses absorber
+3. Absorbers new orientation moves it into occupied spaces
+4. System informs user that the absorber cannot be rotated into occupied spaces
-3. Go to step 1 (Main path)
+5. Go to step 1 (Main path)

 #### Use Case Name:
 Modify gravity